 QUESTION: WHERE DO YOU FIND IDEAS?

 ANSWER: Ideas come from everywhere, by observing life and your surroundings.
-Sometimes a story idea comes in a flash, and quickly takes shape.
-Other times creating a story is a slow, lumbering process that takes months and years, and can weave together many bits of ideas to create a whole.
+Sometimes a story idea comes in a flash and quickly takes shape.
+Other times, creating a story is a slow, lumbering process that takes months and years.
+Sometimes you have one solid idea to work on, and other times you end up weaving together many bits of ideas to create a whole.

 Q: WHO ARE SOME OF YOUR FAVORITE WRITERS?

 A: As a child: the stories and art of Frank Baum’s Oz books, Lewis Carroll’s Alice books, Walt Kelly’s Pogo books and comics, A.A.
 Milne, E. Nesbitt, Margery Sharp, Crockett Johnson, comic books, and Mad Magazine.
 As a teenager, Madeline L’Engle’s Wrinkle in Time and Ray Bradbury’s short stories.
-Other writers I am inspired by are the poet Naomi Replansky, Amy Tan, Harper Lee, Washington Irving, Frederick Douglass, Andrea Barrett, and so many others.
-Writing Mighty Moby took me into the world of Herman Melville.
+Other writers I am inspired by are the poet Naomi Replansky, Amy Tan, Harper Lee, Washington Irving, Frederick Douglass, Andrea Barrett, Sherman Alexie, and so many others.
+Working on Mighty Moby took me into the magnificent world of Herman Melville.

 Q: I ENJOY WRITING.
 DO YOU HAVE ANY TIPS?